Essenceia/Matrix_CAM_DFT/README.md

 ASIC design for a 2x2 systolic matrix multiplier on GF180 supporting multiply and accumulate operations on int8 data alongside a design for test infrastructure to help debug both usage and diagnose design issues in silicon.

+Documentation on using this accelerator can be found : [here](docs/info.md)

 # ASIC

 This accelerator was designed for the GF180nm node using the gf180mcuD PDK.
 It occupies 1,127.83 µm² of die area and has a target typical operating voltage of 3.3V at 25°C.